A Complete Rucking Training Plan for Every Level

 • Shoulder Problems: Carrying a heavy rucksack is not easy for the shoulder muscles and joints.
 Poorly adjusted straps, uneven weight distribution, and excessive ruck weight can cause pain and sometimes injury.
 Properly fitting rucksack, regular strength training, and suitable weight (including mindful weight increase) should prevent such problems.

 • Low Back Pain: Rucking is not bad for your back, but chances are that at some point, you will experience the most common type of pain—low back pain (LBP).
 Poor posture, weak core muscles, and improper lifting techniques can contribute to this issue, but sometimes LBP just appears out of the blue.
 Keep doing exercise and stretching, and things will improve soon.
+For a different approach to training, you might try rucking at night as well.
+It can introduce new elements to your workout, with cooler temperatures and a quieter setting that may help you focus on your form.

 • Knee Pain: Knees are often sensitive and cause problems in many sports.
 Strong quads will not be enough since rucking places massive stress on the knee joints.
 You have to buy suitable rucking shoes or rucking boots.
 Consider insoles as well and warm up adequately.